hypercycle-development/manager-mode-script/README.md

 which python
 ```

-The output should point to this project’s virtual environment, for example:
+The output should point to this project's virtual environment, for example:

 ```bash
 /home/user/projects/manager-mode-script/.venv/bin/python